gradle/gradle/subprojects/docs/src/docs/release/notes.md

 You can enable this feature by supplying the parameter `--watch-fs` on the command-line.
 Eventually, this optimization will be enabled by default.

+Read more about this new feature and its impact [on the Gradle blog](https://blog.gradle.org/introducing-file-system-watching)!

 <a name="features"></a>
 ## New features and usability improvements